schan676/Gender_composition_STEM/README.md

-## Code Guide - refer to files with brief description
+## Code Guide
 ### Data Scraping using Python
+Here is a **very** brief overview of how data scraping works with Python.
 1. **Import Required Packages**:
+    - To start, you should install and import required packages.
     - Use `requests` to fetch webpage content.
     - Use `BeautifulSoup` from `bs4` for parsing HTML data.

    ```python
    import requests